MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-powershell.md

 > The `Invoke-LapsPolicyProcessing` and `Reset-LapsPassword` cmdlets are agnostic as to whether the password is currently being backed up to Azure Active Directory or Windows Server Active Directory.
 They are supported in both cases.

 > [!TIP]
-> All cmdlets in the Windows LAPS PowerShell module support detailed logging when the -Verbose parameter is specified.
+> All cmdlets in the Windows LAPS PowerShell module support detailed logging when you use the  `-Verbose` parameter.

-## Comparison with legacy LAPS PowerShell
+## Windows LAPS vs. Microsoft LAPS PowerShell

 Legacy LAPS included a PowerShell module named `AdmPwd.PS`.
 There are many functional similarities across the two modules, but also many differences.
 This table provides a mapping between the two modules.